4.3 Ansible Playbooks - Output

 - Rewrite the playbook

-line is removed.
-Instead set the state of the task to failed when and only when the output ofsystemctl status httpd
+servicehandler.ymland ensure that theignore_errors: trueline is removed.
+Instead, set the state of the task to failed if and only if the output ofsystemctl status httpdcontains the string “failed”.

 Note